Adaptive Time-stepping Schemes for the Solution of the Poisson-Nernst-Planck Equations: Introduction

-where M represents the electrode material.
-There is a compact layer of charge, called the Stern layer, that occurs in the electrolyte next to an electrode surface \cite{Bazant2013ACR, Soestbergen2012}.
+The Stern layer is a compact layer of charge that occurs in the electrolyte next to an electrode surface \cite{Bazant2013ACR, Soestbergen2012}; $\lambda_S$ denotes the effective width of this layer.
 In equations \eqref{bv_nondim_L}--\eqref{bv_nondim_R}, $\Delta \phi_\text{left}$ and $\Delta \phi_\text{right}$ refer to the potential differences across the Stern layers that occur at the anode and cathode respectively.
 Specifically,

 where the potential at the anode has been set to zero and $v(t)$ denotes the potential at the cathode.
-In addition, the Poisson equation \eqref{poisson_nondim} uses a mixed (or Robin) boundary condition \cite{Bazant2005, Chu2005, Biesheuvel2009},